-To prepare the Financial Report of the U.S. Government (Financial Report), the U.S. Department of the Treasury requires agencies to submit an adjusted trial balance, which is a listing of amounts by U.S. Standard General Ledger account that appear in the financial statements.
-Treasury uses the trial balance information reported in the government-wide Treasury Account Symbol Adjusted Trial Balance System (GTAS) to develop a Reclassified Balance Sheet, Reclassified Statement of Net Cost, and a Reclassified Statement of Changes in Net Position for each agency, which are accessed using GTAS.
-Treasury eliminates all intragovernmental balances from the reclassified statements and aggregates lines with the same title to develop the Financial Report statements.
-This note shows GSA's financial statements and GSA's reclassified statements prior to elimination of intragovernmental balances and prior to aggregation of repeated Financial Report line items.
-A copy of the 2020 Financial Report can be found here: https://www.fiscal.treasury.gov/reports-statements/ and a copy of the 2021 Financial Report will be posted to this site as soon as it is released.
+To prepare the Financial Report of the U.S. Government, the U.S. Department of the Treasury requires agencies to submit an adjusted trial balance, which is a listing of amounts by U.S. Standard General Ledger account that appear in the financial statements.
+Treasury uses the trial balance information reported in the Government-wide Treasury Account Symbol Adjusted Trial Balance System (GTAS) to develop a reclassified statement of net cost and a reclassified statement of changes in net position.
+Treasury eliminates intragovernmental balances from the reclassified statements and aggregates lines with the same title to develop the Government financial report statements.
+This note shows GSA's financial statements and GSA's reclassified statements prior to elimination of intragovernmental balances and prior to aggregation of repeated Government financial report line items.
+The 2021_Government financial report will be posted to this site as soon as it is released.

-The term "Intragovernmental" is used in this note to refer to amounts that result from other components of the Federal Government.
-The terms "With the Public" and "Non-Federal" are used in this note to refer to Federal Government amounts that result from transactions with Non-Federal entities.
+The term "intragovernmental" is used in this note to refer to amounts that result from other components of the Federal Government.
+The term "non-Federal" is used in this note to refer to Federal Government amounts that result from transactions with non-Federal entities.
 These include transactions with individuals, businesses, non-profit entities, and State, local, and foreign governments.